deakjahn/flutter_launch_store/README.md

 A Flutter plugin for launching a Store in the mobile platform.
 Supports AppStore, PlayStore and AppGallery.

+On Android, it checks whether the appropriate vendor service is installed.
+If both Google's and Huawei's services are present, it launches Google Play unless the app package ID ends in ".huawei".

 It's a fork of the original https://github.com/heqingbao/store_launcher that seemed to be abandoned.

 ## Usage